Approximating parametric suprema for constructible and power-constructible functions: Introduction

 for all $x \in X$.

 Moreover, if $\K \subset \R$, then there exist subanalytic maps $a_1, ..., a_k$ such that we may take $g_i=f \circ a_i$.

 \end{maintheorem}

-The main motivation for our research question comes from a conjecture by Adiceam and Cluckers, see~\cite[Conj.\,6.9]{AM2023}, presented as Corollary \ref{conj cluckers adiceam} below, which is a direct consequence of Theorem \ref{th:main_intro}.
-This will be published in \cite{AM2}, following up on \cite{AM2025}. \begin{corollary}[Adiceam-Cluckers] Let $F: X \subset (0, +\infty) \times \R^n \to \R_{\ge 0}: (\varepsilon, x) \mapsto F(\varepsilon, x)$ be a non-negative constructible function such that $F_\varepsilon$ is bounded above for all sufficiently small $\varepsilon$.
+The main motivation for our research question comes from a conjecture by Adiceam and Cluckers, see~\cite[Conj.\,6.9]{AM2023} (to appear in~\cite{AM2025}).
+Corollary \ref{conj cluckers adiceam} below resolves it in the affirmative. \begin{corollary} Let $F: X \subset (0, +\infty) \times \R^n \to \R_{\ge 0}: (\varepsilon, x) \mapsto F(\varepsilon, x)$ be a non-negative constructible function such that $F_\varepsilon$ is bounded above for all sufficiently small $\varepsilon$.
 Then there exist a rational number $r$, an integer $l$ and a constant $C>0$ such that